-Interest and other income was \$2.2 million for the first quarter of 2007 compared with \$1.1 million in the first quarter of 2006.
-The increase in the first quarter of 2007 over the first quarter of 2006 was primarily due to higher interest income, resulting from higher average balances of cash, cash equivalents and short-term investments, and, to a lesser extent, from higher market interest rates earned on these investments.
+Interest and other income was \$2.1 million and \$4.4 million for the second quarter and first half of 2007, respectively, compared with \$1.2 million and \$2.4 million, respectively, for the comparable periods of 2006.
+The increases in both periods of 2007 over 2006 were primarily due to higher interest income, resulting from higher average balances of cash, cash equivalents and short-term investments, and, to a lesser extent, from higher market interest rates earned on these investments.

-Interest and other expense was \$169,000 in the first quarter 2007 and \$124,000 in the first quarter of 2006.
-Interest and other expense in both of these periods primarily consisted of interest expense on our equipment financing line of credit.
+Interest and other expense in the second quarter and first half of 2007 was \$0.2. million and \$0.4 million, respectively, and was \$0.1 million and \$0.2 million, respectively, for the comparable periods in 2006.
+Interest and other expense in all of these periods primarily consisted of interest expense on our equipment financing line of credit.